tedneward/Azgaarnoth/Creatures/Kobolds.md

 >- **Languages** Common,Draconic
 >- **Challenge** 1
 >___
->***Pack Tactics.***.
-The kobold has advantage on an attack roll against a creature if at least one of the kobold's allies is within 5 feet of the creature and the ally isn't incapacitated.
+>***Pack Tactics.*** The kobold has advantage on an attack roll against a creature if at least one of the kobold's allies is within 5 feet of the creature and the ally isn't incapacitated.
 >
->***Sunlight Sensitivity.***.
-While in sunlight, the kobold has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+>***Sunlight Sensitivity.*** While in sunlight, the kobold has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
 >
 >#### Actions
->***Multiattack.***.
-The kobold makes two Dagger or Chromatic Bolt attacks.
+>***Multiattack.*** The kobold makes two Dagger or Chromatic Bolt attacks.
 It can replace one attack with a use of Spellcasting.
 >
->***Dagger.***.
-Melee or Ranged Weapon Attack: +4 to hit, reach 5 ft. or range 20/60 ft., one target.
+>***Dagger.*** Melee or Ranged Weapon Attack: +4 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 4 (1d4 + 2) piercing damage.
 >
->***Chromatic Bolt.***.
-Ranged Spell Attack: +4 to hit, range 60 feet, one target.
+>***Chromatic Bolt.*** Ranged Spell Attack: +4 to hit, range 60 feet, one target.
 Hit: 9 (2d6 + 2) of a type of the kobold's choice: acid, cold, fire, lightning, poison, or thunder.
 >
->***Spellcasting.***.
-The kobold casts one of the following spells, requiring no material components and using Charisma as the spellcasting ability (spell save DC 12):
+>***Spellcasting.*** The kobold casts one of the following spells, requiring no material components and using Charisma as the spellcasting ability (spell save DC 12):
 >
 >At will: mage hand, prestidigitation
 >